 1950s Rain Coats

-1950s raincoats were not longer, just utilitarian and plain.
-They now came in fun patterns, such as the raining umbrellas in the above ad.
-They were made of a cotton+ synthetic blended fabric for light waterproofing.
+1950s raincoats were no longer just utilitarian and plain.
+They now came in fun patterns, such as the rain umbrellas in the below ad.
+They were made of a cotton + synthetic blended fabric for light waterproofing.
 Some were made of plastic (clear, color or patterned) that fit like a poncho hood and an elastic or wrap belt.
 Non-rubberized raincoats existed in the form of waterproof tweed, corduroy and gabardine fabrics with an optional zip-in lining for warmth.

 1950s raincoats mostly came in trench coat style with a single or double breast and belt.
 They often had matching hats, too.
 The above are Jockey style hats, while most others were detached hoods with the brim folded back (or not when raining).
 Popular colors were bright red, navy blue, medium blue, turquoise, and grey.